jimfunk/django-postgresql-netfields/README.rst

 Dependencies
 ------------

-Currently this code has only been tested against 1.0.x due to the Django version used by the related project that initiated this effort. ``IPy`` is used for the same reasons. ``ipaddr`` is being considered, but the conversion hinges on the related projects conversion to ``ipaddr``.
+Current version of code is targeting Django 1.2 support, as this relies heavily on ORM internals supporting multiple versions is especially tricky. ``IPy`` is used for the same reasons. ``ipaddr`` is being considered, but the conversion hinges on the related projects conversion to ``ipaddr``.

 Getting started